kiankyars/kiankyars.github.io/_posts/2024-06-12-sae-board-game-eval.markdown

 For an explanation of sparse autoencoders, refer to my [Introduction to SAEs](https://adamkarvonen.github.io/machine_learning/2024/06/11/sae-intuitions.html).

 Sparse Autoencoders (SAEs) have recently become popular for interpretability of machine learning models.
 Using SAEs, we can begin to break down a model's computation into [understandable components](https://transformer-circuits.pub/2024/scaling-monosemanticity/index.html).
-As a result, there have been a flurry of new SAE architectures and loss functions, such as the [BatchTopK SAE](https://www.lesswrong.com/posts/Nkx6yWZNbAsfvic98/batchtopk-a-simple-improvement-for-topk-saes), Google Deepmind's [Gated SAE](https://arxiv.org/abs/2404.16014) and [JumpReLU SAE](https://arxiv.org/abs/2407.14435), our [p-annealing TODO](TODO), and OpenAI's [TopK SAE](https://arxiv.org/abs/2406.04093v1).
+As a result, there have been a flurry of new SAE architectures and loss functions, such as the [BatchTopK SAE](https://www.lesswrong.com/posts/Nkx6yWZNbAsfvic98/batchtopk-a-simple-improvement-for-topk-saes), Google Deepmind's [Gated SAE](https://arxiv.org/abs/2404.16014) and [JumpReLU SAE](https://arxiv.org/abs/2407.14435), our [p-annealing](https://arxiv.org/abs/2408.00113), and OpenAI's [TopK SAE](https://arxiv.org/abs/2406.04093v1).

 Unfortunately, we don't have reliable metrics that we can use to compare the new approaches.
 The main metric currently used is "we looked at activating inputs for a range of features and gave a gut reaction on interpretability of the features".
 This is a major limitation for the field.